Own-Data-Privateer/hoardy-mail/README.md

 I used to use and (usually privately, but sometimes not) patch both `fetchmail` and `IMAPExpire` for years before getting tired of it and deciding it would be simpler to just write my own thingy instead of trying to make `fetchmail` fetch mail at decent speeds and fix all the issues making it unsafe and inconvenient to run `IMAPExpire` immediately after `fetchmail` finishes fetching mail.
 The main problem is that `fetchmail` fetches yet-*unfetched* mail, while `IMAPExpire` expires *old* mail.
 When `fetchmail` gets stuck or crashes it is entirely possible for `IMAPExpire` to delete some old yet-unfetched messages.
 (And [getmail](https://github.com/getmail6/getmail6) suffers from exactly the same problems.)

-In other words, `imaparms` was designed to be used as a IMAP-server-to-local-`Maildir` [Mail Delivery Agent](https://en.wikipedia.org/wiki/Message_delivery_agent) (MDA, aka Local Delivery Agent, LDA, when used to deliver to the same machine) that makes the IMAP server in question store as little mail as possible while preventing data loss.
+In short, `imaparms` is designed to be used as a IMAP-server-to-local-`Maildir` [Mail Delivery Agent](https://en.wikipedia.org/wiki/Message_delivery_agent) (MDA) that makes the IMAP server in question store as little mail as possible while preventing data loss.

 Which is to say, the main use case I made this for is as follows: